-This orange-spearmint cold process goat milk soap recipe is a mouth full, but it’s also the most divine smelling soap you can make, it’s silky-soft, and perfect for spring!
+This orange-spearmint cold process goat milk soap recipe is a mouthful, but it’s also the most divine-smelling soap you can make.
+It’s silky-soft and perfect for spring!

 There was a time when the kids were little that I made it in large batches in order to stretch out the time between making a new batch of soap.
-But for the most part, I like to make small batches, and make it more frequently so I can have more scent combos on hand to switch it up and make life interesting.
+But for the most part, I like to make small batches and make them more frequently so I can have more scent combos on hand to switch it up and make life interesting.

 I don’t think I’ll ever get tired of making new soap scents.

 That’s not to say that unscented soap doesn’t have its place.
 You can make simple soap with no essential oils, or for instance, the point of coffee scrub soap is the coffee, and exfoliating properties, so it’s unscented as well.

 But soap that smells good is one of those little things in life that bring me joy.

 How to Choose the Right Soap Scents for the Season

 And I make orange spearmint cold process goat milk soap this spring.

 - Orange and spearmint because the scents are soft and subtle but also bright and clean, which reminds me of spring.